WMO Regional Workshop on Aircraft-based Observations for Americas

 The main aim of this workshop is to:

-To facilitate the development of the regional ABO programme, IMPHA (Instituto de Meteorología e Hidrología de Panamá) in collaboration with WMO Regional Office for Americas (RAM), plans to host the regional workshop during 10-12 December 2024 in Panama City, Republic of Panama.
+To facilitate the development of the regional ABO programme, IMHPA (Instituto de Meteorología e Hidrología de Panamá) in collaboration with WMO Regional Office for Americas (RAM), hosted the regional workshop during 10-12 December 2024 in Panama City, Republic of Panama.

-The Workshop will be co-organized by IMPHA and WMO.
-It would focus on the following two main areas:
+The Workshop was co-organized by IMPHA and WMO.
+It was focused on the following two main areas:

 I: Introduction of Aircraft-based Observations